ImErvin/GraphDatabaseDesign/README.md

 I added properties to the last 2 relationships in the list above to better query the database.
 I ran into a problem where when I wanted to see what modules were thought on a Monday, it would show me all modules connected to the rooms that are connected to Monday, i.e if Graph Theory was using room 0995 on a Friday, that relationship would show up on my Monday query because Software Testing was using room 0995 on a Monday.

 This issue also happened when I used Time as a node, so I decided to make Time a relationship property for THOUGHT_ON and day a relationship property for THOUGHT_IN.

+The direction of these relationships is set in a way where I can query a specific flow, i.e: Query which lecturer teaches what module in which room on what day or which semester has a module named "Graph Theory".

 Ideally if I were to add the department and campus nodes, I would need two more relationships to connect campus to department and department to course.
 ### Diagram